wehlutyk/thesis/content/1-introduction-2-evolution.md

 They note, in particular, that "there is some suggestive evidence that structure in language can be modulated by the composition of populations" [@kirby_compression_2015, p.
 99]: different communication patterns at the population level, or a different fabric in the population responsible for the transmission and evolution of a language (e.g. more second-language learners, or more children learners), should lead to differences in the evolution of language structure.
 Regarding symbolism, @caldwell_cultural_2012 extended the micro-society Pictionary-like task studied by @fay_interactive_2010 to one where participants were gradually replaced, inducing increased symbolism and successful transmission of the evolved symbols at the same time.
-Initial members of the micro-society constructed highly iconic representations of the meanings to convey, but as the experiment introduced newcomers to those signs through observation and consequent use, the drawings gradually lost the iconic link to their referent and became simpler.
+Initial members of the micro-society constructed highly iconic representations of the meanings to convey, but as the experiment introduced newcomers to these signs through observation and consequent use, the drawings gradually lost the iconic link to their referent and became simpler.

 Large portions of the iterated learning literature draws on and contributes to a parallel theoretical track which laid down the first analytical predictions for models of Bayesian agents learning and producing languages in chains.
 @griffiths_language_2007 were the first to show that the analytical structure of iterated learning with uniform Bayesian agents can correspond, depending on the way the agents produce new iterations, to well-known statistical inference methods (Gibbs sampling and a flavour of the EM algorithm).
 In such a setup, iterated learning predictably converges towards distributions determined by the internal prior distributions of agents (i.e. their inference bias).
-As a consequence, in those analytically derived situations one can straightforwardly predict the final distributions that should evolve under iterated learning, a fact that @kalish_iterated_2007 verified with humans in a function learning task.
+As a consequence, in these analytically derived situations one can straightforwardly predict the final distributions that should evolve under iterated learning, a fact that @kalish_iterated_2007 verified with humans in a function learning task.
 @griffiths_using_2008 further exploit this result by using it in the reverse direction: since the outcome of iterated learning, for specific setups, is predictable on the basis of participants' priors, one can use such experiments to investigate the inductive biases of participants.
 The authors confirmed this, showing that the method infers well-known participant biases in category learning tasks.
 @griffiths_theoretical_2008 then explored the relevance of these findings for the study of cultural evolution, showing in particular that individual cognitive biases can have significant effects on long-term cultural evolution.
-@reali_evolution_2009 further related those results to the evolution of vocabulary, showing that they are consistent with experimental cases of word-meaning mapping regularisation.
+@reali_evolution_2009 further related these results to the evolution of vocabulary, showing that they are consistent with experimental cases of word-meaning mapping regularisation.
-Finally @perfors_language_2014, through analytical derivation and experimental confirmation, reintroduced the impact of the external world in those results;
+Finally @perfors_language_2014, through analytical derivation and experimental confirmation, reintroduced the impact of the external world in these results;
 the authors showed that the structure of referents (i.e., the external world) will also play a role in the final evolved language, provided it has an effect on the choice of items people actually talk about (versus, the choice of items talked about only depends on the language itself).

 @scott-phillips_language_2010 and @tamariz_cultural_2016 provide further reviews of the iterated learning literature, and @galantucci_experimental_2012 and @roberts_investigating_2017 offer reviews of experimental semiotics.